dob71/x2swn/README.md

 X2SW: https://github.com/dob71/x2swn
 Clone that repository if interested in running from sources.
 This repository uses "git subtree" to combine all the software components.
-The profiles repository is included as a GIT submodule (you'll need to pull it after initial cloning if interested in having a local copy of this repository).
-Alternatively you can use x2Profiler UI to retrieve a suitable set of profiles for your printer from the online repository.
+The profiles repository is included as a GIT submodule (you'll need to clone it too if interested in having a local copy of this repository).
+Alternatively you can use x2Profiler UI to retrieve a suitable set of profiles for your printer directly from the online repository.

-The packager repository (builds the installer and binary packages): https://github.com/dob71/x2sw_packager
+The packager repository (builds the installer and binary packages) is here: https://github.com/dob71/x2sw_packager
 (this repo uses "git submodules")